 The university has much more going on than just a collection of programmes and research institutes.
 Here we’ve collected a short description of the important institutes within the university.
 For more information you can always click the respective links.

-Board of the University
+Board of the University (College van Bestuur)

 The board of the university is responsible for the university as a whole.
 This board consists of three people and a student assessor.
 Like the student assessor of the faculty, the student assessor of the Board of the University is responsible for student affairs and generally the point of contact for students and student organizations.

 The University Council is a controlling organ for the University Board.
 They have to approve on some issues before the university can move forward and on other issues they have the right to give advice.
 The University Council consists of 24 people, 12 of which are students and 12 of which are staff.